CsharpProgramming/LifeSimulatorGame/README.md

 # Life Simulator Game
-Life Simulator game Beta, this is a BASIC version the full one will be at 100 sbuscribes!
+Life Simulator game (Beta), this is a BASIC version the full one will be at 100 sbuscribes!

 features:
 - basic skills